Project Angel Heart’s Founder Remembers Fighting AIDS with Food

 What Project Angel Heart was really built on was volunteer support.
 “People really wanted to be there.
 There was a progressive, really wonderful understanding that regardless of sexual orientation, gender identity, whatever…that people were dying.
 And they [volunteers] really saw through the muck and mire and wanted to be of service,” said Robbins.
 And with the reality of the early days of AIDS and wasting syndrome, he and the volunteers saw what home-delivered meals could do for people living with HIV/AIDS.
 “Project Angel Heart had a lot of impact on sustaining people,” he said.
 “I know individuals wouldn’t have made it as long as they did.”

 Robbins was eventually able to hire a small staff and served as executive director of Project Angel Heart until 1995, when he moved back to Los Angeles.
 He continued his work in HIV/AIDS service and is currently the chief advancement officer at AIDS Project Los Angeles (APLA Health).
 Project Angel Heart has grown and become a nutritional safety net for thousands of critically ill Coloradans.
-This year, the organization will serve 325,000 medically tailored meals, free of charge, to more than 2,800 Coloradans living with life-threatening illnesses like cancer, kidney/heart/lung disease, and HIV/AIDS.
+In 2016, the organization will serve 325,000 medically tailored meals, free of charge, to more than 2,800 Coloradans living with life-threatening illnesses like cancer, kidney/heart/lung disease, and HIV/AIDS.

 Today, Robbins looks back on his time at Project Angel Heart with gratitude and pride.
 He and his husband, Damon Romine, are constantly running into people in Los Angeles with connections to Project Angel Heart, and Robbins says he loves to hear their stories and talk about his role with the organization.